ggreer/geoff.greer.fm/_posts/2012-09-10-adding-pthreads-to-ag.md

 %
 {% endhighlight %}

-Ag doesn't actually search through 5.8 gigabytes in 1.4 seconds, but it's still surprising that it's faster than `du`.
+Ag doesn't actually search through 5.8 gigabytes in 1.4 seconds.
+The total amount of data searched is around 400MB.
+Still, it's surprising that it's faster than `du`.

 I think this project is starting to wrap up.
-It'll be mostly feature requests and bug fixes from here on out.
+Now that I've gotten things as fast as I can, it'll be mostly feature requests and bug fixes.
 It was a fun journey.
-I learned a lot of things about a lot of things.
-I'm sure I'll use these skills elsewhere.
+I learned a lot of things about a lot of things, and I'm sure I'll use that knowledge elsewhere.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">